MaxAndroid33/ATM_juice/README.md

 ## Conclusion
 ATM_juice project is a step towards the automation of the bottle filling process and offers several benefits to the industry.
 With the use of sensors and actuators, the project offers a more efficient, safe and high-quality bottel filling process.
 The ability to fill three types of juices offers added flexibility and convenience to the industry.

+## License

+This project is licensed under the MIT License.
+Please see the [LICENSE](LICENSE) file for more information.